 Email Address: email@example.com

-I am a Senior Investigator Statistician at the MRC Biostatistics Unit, working with Brian Tom.
-My current research is on Bayesian methods in precision medicine.
+I am a Senior Investigator Statistician working on Bayesian methods in precision medicine.

 My current projects and interests include: